THE CHENILLE SCARF (08/07/2014)

 There were also some scarves knitted for exhibition, but there are no plans to include those patterns here.

-The primary pattern update is to the sections that are actually sequences of single color rows instead of single color ridges.
-This fact was ignored by the official BBC pattern and largely unnoticed by fans until things were set right by scarf enthusiast and classic Doctor Who artist Alister Pearson, who has contributed greatly to this section of the site.
+The pattern has sections that are actually sequences of single color rows instead of the usual 2-row/single color ridges.
+This was ignored by the official BBC pattern (officially wrong) and largely unnoticed by fans until things were set right by scarf enthusiast and classic Doctor Who artist Alister Pearson, who has contributed greatly to this section of the site.
 It's amazing that there are still things left to sort out about this scarf after all these years.